The Metaspatial Institute: Basic Research on Meditation

-In a blinded-experiment 9 containers are filled with water and regular oryza nutrient matter, sealed and encoded.
+In a randomized controlled blind experiment nine containers are filled with water and regular oryza nutrient matter, sealed and encoded.
 Subsequently the nine containers are subjected to a daily exposure of 90 seconds of directed positive and negative thought over a period of 14 days .
 In the control condition containers are not subjected to directed thought.
 Positive and negative thought of the experimenter are validated with a bio-feedback device.
 Photometric, acidity and conductivity measurements of the water saturated nutrient matter are evaluated as outcome parameters.

 The Metaspatial Institut